 | via |

 Between Mr. Gaines from A Different World passing away and me losing my BBQ sunflower seeds, this Black History Month was on a fast track to becoming one of the saddest in history.
-Until, that is, Twitter banded together, shed their shrouds of indifference, made some hot, sweet, [...]
+Until, that is, Twitter banded together, shed their shrouds of indifference, made some hot, sweet, sticky, [...]

 Harambee, brothers and sisters in struggle!
 With the blessing of another year comes another chance to celebrate our nappy ass roots and search the forgotten annals of black history.
-For the last few years, we’ve been bringing you the wildly informative and 100% true and accurate* series Know Your History, wherein we tell you [...]
+For the last few years, we’ve been bringing you the wildly informative and 100% true and accurate* series Know Your History, wherein we tell you the [...]

 Reminder: For history nuts, bio buffs and ery’one else , “Thurgood”, Laurence Fishburne‘s one-man show about the civil rights activist and Supreme Court Justice premieres tonight on HBO tonight at 9PM.
 (There’s an encore presentation on February 27th in case you miss it.)